Skip to Content

-Can I Bring My Chromecast to a Friend’s House?
+Can I Bring My Chromecast to Any House?

-Yes, you can bring a Chromecast to a friend’s house!
+Yes, you can bring a Chromecast to any house, including your friend’s house!

 a black Google Chromecast

-One great thing about Chromecasts is that they’re portable, so you can take them with you almost anywhere you go, including to your friend’s house.
+One great thing about Chromecasts is that they’re portable, so you can take them with you almost anywhere you go.

 But before packing your Chromecast, we recommend calling your friend and asking them if their TV has a working HDMI port and if they have a stable Wi-Fi connection.